 How to Downgrade a Credit Card from Chase

 Chase only allows you to downgrade into a credit card in the same product line as the card you already have, according to credit card experts.
-For example, you can’t downgrade from a Chase Sapphire Preferred card with a $95 annual fee into a Southwest rewards card with a $69 annual fee.
+For example, you can’t downgrade from a Chase Sapphire Preferred card into a Southwest rewards card.
 The United Airlines-branded credit card actually has three different tiers, so you could downgrade within that family of cards.

 How to Downgrade a Credit Card from American Express